Some of the best arranged by instrument or voice

 but returns home once or twice a year and often then plays concerts

-at the Fat Cat and/or Duke of Duckworth and/or LSPU Hall
+at the Fat Cat and/or LSPU Hall

 but I somehow missed him but have his first CD.